Grand Castle Woerden, Castle 3.

 Former Line of Linschoten

-The cycle route continues through the church village of Linschoten and from there via the Weipad in the polder to the Cattenbroekerdijk.
+The cycle route continues through the church village of Linschoten and from there over the Weipad in the polder to the Cattenbroekerdijk.
 In a northerly direction this dike ends on the east side of Woerden.

 (7)